 Take one corn husk that is about as wide as your hand on the bottom, dry both sides with a kitchen towel.

 Spoon about 1/2 cup of masa in the middle of the wide end of the corn husk.
-Fold the right side of the corn husk over the left side and pull as tight as you can without the filling spilling out the top.
+Fold one of the long sides of the corn husk over the filling and pull as tight as you can without the filling spilling out the top.
 Roll up.
+Watch video for an example.

 Fold the triangle tip over the wide bottom.
-Tie with corn husk strips if you’d like.
+Tie with thin strips of corn husks if you’d like.
 Set up-right in a baking dish with high sides to prevent the filling from spilling out the top.

 Repeat with remaining masa and filling.